 Varying a grant

-NHMRC also recognises that the COVID-19 pandemic may be affecting the research of current grant holders.
-If you have received a grant and circumstances have changed - for example, there has been a delay in your Research Activity because of involvement in the clinical or public health response - you can apply to vary your grant.
+NHMRC also recognises that, even as the situation improves in Australia, there may be ongoing effects of the COVID-19 pandemic that will continue to impact the research of current grant holders.
+If you have received a grant and circumstances have changed and you have been or continue to be affected by COVID-19 pandemic circumstances - for example, there has been a delay in your Research Activity because of involvement in the clinical or public health response - you can apply to vary your grant.
+We understand the continued need to be flexible in these uncertain times.
 More information is available on our research funding page.

 NHMRC will continue to monitor grant variation and application queries and will update the Frequently Asked Questions in response to questions received from the sector.